newism/nsm.short_url.ee_addon/README.md

 Support
 -------

 Technical support is available primarily through the [ExpressionEngine forums][ee_forums].
-[Leevi Graham][lg] and [Newism][newism] do not provide direct phone support.
+[Leevi Graham][lg] and [Newism][nsm] do not provide direct phone support.
 No representations or guarantees are made regarding the response time in which support questions are answered.

-Although we are actively developing this addon, [Leevi Graham][lg] and [Newism][newism] makes no guarantees that it will be upgraded within any specific timeframe.
+Although we are actively developing this addon, [Leevi Graham][lg] and [Newism][nsm] makes no guarantees that it will be upgraded within any specific timeframe.

 License
 ------